Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Understanding Vertigo and Balance Problems

 Dizziness can mean different things to different patients.
 Some people feel spinning.
 Some feel lightheaded.
 Some feel off-balance.
 Some feel like they may faint.
-Some feel unsteady while walking.
+Others feel unsteady while walking.

 Vertigo usually means a spinning or moving sensation.
 Imbalance means difficulty walking steadily or maintaining balance.
-Lightheadedness may feel like faintness or weakness.
+Lightheadedness may feel like faintness, weakness, or a sensation that you may pass out.

-At JHN, dizziness is evaluated by first understanding what the patient actually feels.
-The cause may be inner ear, migraine, blood pressure, dehydration, medication effects, anxiety, neuropathy, Parkinsonism, or a neurological condition.
+At JHN, dizziness is evaluated by first understanding what the patient is actually feeling.
+The cause may be related to the inner ear, migraine, blood pressure, dehydration, medication effects, anxiety, neuropathy, Parkinsonism, or another neurological condition to guide Vertigo Treatment in Gurgaon.

 Quick Check: What Kind of Dizziness Are You Having?